How to Join

 Charity (299033), the Society has widened its horizons.
 It now

-encourages the interest of the many aviation enthusiasts of both
+encourages the interest of the many aviation enthusiasts of all ages who wish to support its aims:

 To encourage students of aeronautics,